LohanGuedes/python-dice-roller/README.md

 you just need to run `5d100` that work for "unconventional" dices, like the d13, d9, d5, and so on.

 ```
-#This help message will only show on the first time running.
-$ For help and manual instructions, type: "h"
 $ Enter the dices you want to roll!
 $ 1d20
 $ You runned: